norbus161/P2G-Dashboard/README.md

 ### Todos

 - [ ] Rangeplot: show maxima labels only for the antenna (1 OR 2) with global maxima
-- [ ] Put Range calculation into signal processcor
+- [ ] Put Range calculation into signal processor class
 - [ ] Radarthread: automatic reconnect
-- [ ] Settings: add input validator for ranges of settings
-- [ ] Memory leak check
 - [ ] **Refactor code**